Introduction

 docker attach httpserver

-Inside container we can use ctrl-p then ctrl-q to detach again.
+Inside the container we can use Ctrl-P then Ctrl-Q to detach again.

-Another way to go into the container is open another bash.
+Another way to go into the container is to open another shell.

 # -it has same meaning as 'docker run'